 High voltage isolation transformers are superior to lightning arresters in terms of lightning protection.
 However, there are three disadvantages as follows.

 Transformers are inductive loads, so the reactive current increases.
 As a countermeasure, it is possible to connect power capacitors in parallel, but the cost will still increase.
 The grounding pole must be separate from the load.
-Most loads must be grounded to the chassis, etc., but high voltage isolation transformers require an additional grounding pole for lightning surges.
+Most loads must be grounded to the chassis, etc., but high-voltage isolation transformers require an additional grounding pole for lightning surges.
 If the grounding pole for lightning surges and the load side grounding pole are combined, the potential between the load wire and the ground will also rise during lightning surges.
 Separating the grounding poles has the disadvantage of increasing the amount of grounding burial work and complicating the system.
 Based on the above merits and demerits, decide whether to use a lightning arrester or high voltage isolation transformers.

 *Including some distributors, etc.